Why subscribe?

 Join the crew

-We are five motivated women who put this newsletter together, and doing so is an incredibly meaningful activity in our lives.
-Any reader pledges we receive will help us tremendously to build and expand on the work we do here, create new features to offer this community, and keep our message crescendoing into the next few crucial years for climate.
-We want to be clear: Gen Dread will always be free.
+Any reader pledges we receive will help me tremendously to build and expand on the work I do here, create new features to offer this community, and keep Unthinkable’s message crescendoing into the next few crucial years for climate.
+I want to be clear: this newsletter will always be free.
 But you do have the option to donate if it’s accessible to you and feels aligned with your values.
 Thank you so much for considering!